-Please join the U.S. Commission on International Religious Freedom (USCIRF) for a briefing on Capitol Hill on the synergies and opportunities for defending and promoting women's right to equality and international religious freedom.
-This briefing will take place on Friday, March 16, from 9:30 - 10:30 AM in room 2200 of the Rayburn House Office Building.
+On Friday, March 16, USCIRF held a briefing on Capitol Hill on the synergies and opportunities for defending and promoting women's right to equality and international religious freedom.

-In this briefing, Dwight Bashir, Director of Research and Policy at USCIRF and Elise Goss-Alexander, Researcher at USCIRF, will discuss findings from the Commission’s report, “Women and Religious Freedom: Synergies and Opportunities,” and recommendations for U.S. government action.
+In this briefing, Dwight Bashir, Director of Research and Policy at USCIRF, and Elise Goss-Alexander, Researcher at USCIRF, discussed findings from the Commission’s report, “Women and Religious Freedom: Synergies and Opportunities,” and recommendations for U.S. government action.